splunk/addonfactory-ucc-generator/docs/advanced/os-dependent_libraries.md

 A dot in the platform part indicates that a given distribution supports several platforms.
 In this case, "**.**" in **manylinux_2_17_x86_64.manylinux2014_x86_64** means this distribution supports both **manylinux_2_17_x86_64** and **manylinux2014_x86_64**.

+Currently supported python versions are "3.7" and "3.9".
+Syntax without dots ("37" or "39") is also supported.

+If there are libraries specified for different python versions, they must have different target paths.

 For more informations, see [.whl](https://www.youtube.com/watch?v=4L0Jb3Ku81s) and [manylinux platform](https://www.youtube.com/watch?v=80j-MRtHMek).

 ### Usage